The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 - Monitoring and direct access to the groundwater stations’ data will be available to the public.

-- We’ve created an online Information Center to provide people with details, facts, research and project updates.
+- We’ve created an online Information Center to provide the public with details, facts, research and project updates.

 Geologic differences make this project viable.